StephanRaab/FIDE-Chess-Data/README.md

 ![FIDE](https://images.hamodia.com/hamod-uploads/2017/11/27160118/download.jpg) ![calendar](https://print-a-calendar.com/printable-calendars/one-page-year-thumbnail.png)

 This repository is to help all chess players utilize and work with public chess profile data provided by the `FIDE` organization (through December 2019).
-Most of the work done with programming languages such as R and Python.
+Most of the work done in R and a bit of Python.

 ---
 # Example data

 An example of what the FIDE **Standard** Rating data looks like in December 2019: